 I want my kids to confidently speak in Tagalog and talk to our folks and people from home.
 I am a self-confessed Lola’s (Grandma) girl.
 I grew up listening to my Lola’s stories about how she grew up, what is life like during the Japanese colony and how she and my grandfather met each other and end up together.
 If you’ll ask me our grandparents’ stories are the best stories to listen to.
 I must admit, before we visited to the Philippines in 2017, my 3 children seldom talk to my parents-in-law over the phone or through Face time.
 After saying their his and hellos, they will slowly sneak out because they don’t really know how to keep the conversation.
 Call me crazy, but before coming to the Philippines, I specifically told them that they need to learn to speak in Tagalog if they want people back home to talk to them.
 While we were in the Philippines, every time my in-laws would talk to them in English, I will tell them that the kids will understand them if they speak to them in Tagalog, true enough, after almost 4 weeks of speaking to everyone in Tagalog they learned new Tagalog words and became comfortable speaking the language.
 The kids can now speak with their grandparents (through Face time) even for an hour, they happily relate to their 2 pairs of Lolos and Lolas without worrying if they will understand each other’s stories.

 I want my children to have a sense of belongingness and to gain friends who will really understand them.
-For children like mine who are growing up in a country outside the country that they are ethnically from it can be expected that they will struggle “to fit in.”
-Though Canada is a country that prides itself on diversity, it is unavoidable that children, especially the newly-arrived ones will feel that the cultural differences somehow set them apart from other kids, the schools greatly encourage its student to foster diversity to avoid this, it is still an advantage if they have friends in school with whom they can share something in common.
+For children like mine who are growing up in a place outside the country that they are ethnically from, it can be expected that they will struggle “to fit in.”
+Though, Canada is a country that prides itself on diversity, it is unavoidable that children, especially the newly-arrived ones will feel that the cultural differences somehow set them apart from other kids.
+The schools greatly encourage its student to foster diversity to avoid this, however, it is still an advantage if they have friends in school with whom they can share something in common.
 It can help them feel connected if they know that someone around them can speak the same language that they speak.
-Aside from that there are really certain things that are better understood when delivered in your own language.
+Aside from that, there are certain things that are better understood when delivered in your own language.
 I remember how my daughter will sometime tell me how she and her friends in school will share to one another how the ways their Filipino parents discipline them or how their moms or dads will say things in a manner that only Filipino kids would understand.
-Sometime they will laugh at a joke or story and they will try to explain it to their other friends but no matter how they try to explain it in English their friends cannot really get it.
+Sometimes they will laugh at a joke or story and they will try to explain it to their other friends but no matter how much they try explaining it in English, their friends cannot really get it.